-We’ve reviewed the best RV roof vent fans for campers and van life.
-Each of these fans run off 12V DC power and fit into a standard 14” x 14” opening in the roof.
+We’ve reviewed the best RV roof vent fans for campers, motorhomes and travel trailers.
+Each of these vent fans run off 12V DC power and fit into a standard 14” x 14” opening in the roof.

-While all vent fans are going to make a difference in the amount of cooling in your vehicle, there are two brands that stand out among the rest: Maxxair and Fantastic Fan.
-Both have stellar reviews on Amazon.com and are the most popular fans on the market.
+While all vent fans are going to make a difference in the amount of fresh air in your vehicle, there are two brands that stand out among the rest: Maxxair and Fantastic.

 - Read our related post: How to prevent condensation and moisture in your RV

 - Read our related post: Best lap sealant for leaks and cracks

 |Intake & Exhaust|

 Our Pick ↠ Best RV Roof Vent Fan For Van Life: Maxxair 7500K